pactus-project/pactus.org/website/_posts/2023-09-24-dev-report-pre-testnet-2.md

 ## gRPC and nanomessage services

-We also updated, improved and enhanced gRPC and nanomessage services for better developer experience for third-party and side project developers, here is some changes:
+We also updated, improved and enhanced gRPC and nanomessage services for better developer experience, for third-party and side project developers, here is some changes:

 - [new API to get Public key by address](https://github.com/pactus-project/pactus/pull/704)
 - [Adding address field for AccountInfo (gRPC)](https://github.com/pactus-project/pactus/pull/703)